jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 >Nearly all empirical studies find little to no tangible impacts of sports teams and facilities on local economic activity, and the level of venue subsidies typically provided far exceeds any observed economic benefits.
 In total, the deep agreement in research findings demonstrates that sports venues are not an appropriate channel for local economic development policy.

 This finding may seem odd, because the spending in and around stadiums is easily observable.
-However, it fails to increase overall economic output, because much of it is redirected from other local entertainment and consumption.
+However, it fails to increase overall economic output because much of it is redirected from other local entertainment and consumption.
 Money spent at a game is often money that area residents would have spent somewhere else in the community.
 When researchers account for the reallocation of existing local economic activity, the estimated economic effects are usually small.

  <div style="margin-top: 2.5rem; margin-bottom: 1rem; padding-bottom: 0.35rem; border-bottom: 2px solid currentColor; font-size: 1.25rem; font-weight: 700;">
   FAQ: The Economics of Stadiums